Teradata/stacki-wiki/Manage-Pallets.md

 Adding a pallet expands the range of software available to backend machines.
-Newer versions of the OS (6.6 vs. 6.5), different distributions (e.g. RedHat instead of CentOS), updated OS packages, application packages with a yum repository etc. can all be added as a pallet.
+Newer versions of the OS (6.6 vs. 6.5), different distributions (e.g. Red Hat instead of CentOS), updated OS packages, application packages with a yum repository etc. can all be added as a pallet.
 Once a pallet is added and enabled, a backend machine can have the desired RPMS installed with either yum or install/reinstall of the machine.

 ## Cheat Sheet
 If you like to get your hands dirty damn the consquences, here are the raw commands for adding a pallet.
 Otherwise, read the rest.